cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Note that this h\_eff value is chosen for compatibility with the fast cofactor clearing method described by Scott ({{WB19}} Section 5).

+An optimized example implementation of the Simplified SWU mapping for BLS12-381 G1 is given in {{map-to-3mod4}}.

 ### BLS12-381 G2 {#suites-bls12381-g2}

 Group G2 of BLS12-381 is defined over a field F = GF(p^m) defined as: